AI Agent Skills Integration

 PreToolUse: Permission Enforcement

-Before every tool invocation (Bash, Edit, Read, WebFetch, etc.), the PreToolUse hook:
+Before every tool invocation, the PreToolUse hook:

 - Loads cached approval rules from the hub (stored locally for speed)